Eklavya47/GeoFencing-Flutter-App/README.md

-# 📱 Location-Aware Safety App
+# 📍 GeoFence Flutter App
-A comprehensive Flutter-based mobile application focused on safety and location tracking.
-This app provides features like user authentication, real-time location tracking, geofencing, and map integration for enhanced safety monitoring.
+A location-based app built using Flutter with Firebase Authentication for secure login.
+The app allows users to fetch their current coordinates, set a custom geofence radius, and receive notifications when they step outside the defined boundary.
+It also integrates a map view to visualize the user’s location and geofence in real-time.

 # ✨ Features
 - 🔐 **User Authentication** – Secure login and signup functionality
 - 📍 **Real-time Location Tracking** – Monitor current location
 - 🗺️ **Maps Integration** – Visual location tracking with Google Maps
-- 🎯 **Geofencing** – Set up and monitor geographic boundaries
-- 🔔 **Location Alerts** – Get notifications for specific locations
-- 🔑 **Password Recovery** – Built-in forgot password functionality
+- 🛡️ **Geofencing** – Create a custom-radius geo-fence around your current location.
+- 🔔 **Alert on Exit** – Receive an alert when you step outside the geofence boundary.
 - 📱 **Cross-Platform** – Works on both Android and iOS

-# 📸 Screenshots
-[Add your application screenshots here]

 # ⚙️ Tech Stack
 - **Framework**: Flutter